stocnet/rsiena/README.md

 install.packages("https://github.com/stocnet/rsiena/releases/latest/download/RSiena.tgz", repos = NULL)
 ```

-To install the source version from GitHub install the `{remotes}` package and then run the following.
+To compile and install the source version from GitHub, install the `{remotes}` package and then run the following.
 NB: this requires compilation of `C++` source files so it may take some time.

 ```r
 # latest version